team-grilled-cheese/front-end/README.md

-# Survey:
+# Survey: Let's Take a Survey

 This application allows the user to create a survey and then answer other user's surveys.

 ## Important Links